 Adam Bell is a history professor in Toronto.
 One day, a colleague recommends a local film to him.
 After renting it, Adam is perturbed to find that an extra in the film resembles him.
 Becoming obsessed, he tracks down information on the actor, Anthony Claire, and finds where he lives.
 After Adam calls to introduce himself, Anthony says he wants nothing to do with him.
 Anthony’s wife Helen thinks the calls mean he is seeing another woman.
 Anthony calls Adam back and the two agree to meet, discovering that their lives are remarkably similar, right down to having the same scar and birthday.
 Anthony becomes obsessed with Adam and follows his girlfriend Mary.
 He then breaks in and accuses Adam of sleeping with Helen and insisting on payback by putting on Adam’s clothes and taking Mary away for a weekend together.
 Adam then goes and takes Anthony’s place and slots into his life with Helen.

 Denis Villeneuve is a Quebecois (French-speaking Canadian) director who has gained some attention over the last few years.
 Villeneuve appeared with the French-language likes of August 32nd on Earth (1998), Maelstrom (2000) and Polytechnique (2009), all of which gained festival play.
 It was however the international hit of Incendies (2010), which won a host of awards and was nominated for a Best Foreign Language Film at the Oscars, with which Villeneuve’s name began to be known.
-This led to Villeneuve’s English-language debut with the grim psycho-thriller Prisoners (2013) also starring Jake Gyllenhaal, followed by Sicario (2015), the widely acclaimed alien visitors film Arrival (2016) and Blade Runner 2049 (2017).
+This led to Villeneuve’s English-language debut with the grim psycho-thriller Prisoners (2013) also starring Jake Gyllenhaal, followed by Sicario (2015), the widely acclaimed alien visitors film Arrival (2016), Blade Runner 2049 (2017) and his upcoming two-part adaptation of Dune (1965).
 Enemy is adapted from The Double (2002), a novel by acclaimed Portuguese writer Jose Saramago.
 Saramago’s works have been adapted into several other films, most notably the excellent Blindness (2008).

 There have been a number of films about doubles and doppelgangers.
 These range from twin thrillers like The Black Room (1935), Among the Living (1941), The Dark Mirror (1946), Dead Ringer (1964) and Scissors (1991) that play out around doubles and identity confusion or David Cronenberg’s perversely brilliant Dead Ringers (1988) exploring the disturbed psychology and sexual fetishism of twins.
 Far more interesting have been stories that spin this out often to a more supernatural or allegorical level – works like the adaptation of Edgar Allan Poe’s William Wilson in Tales of Mystery and Imagination/Spirits of the Dead (1968), The Man Who Haunted Himself (1970), The Other (1972), Doppelganger (1992), The Dark Half (1993), Gemini (1999), The Tiger’s Tail (2006) and I Know Who Killed Me (2007), which usually concern a sinister double that takes over someone’s life.
 Indeed, at the very same Toronto International Film Festival where Enemy premiered, also playing was Richard Ayoade’s The Double (2013) featuring Jesse Eisenberg having his life taken over by a doppelganger, although that film played the premise more for oddball comedy, while around the same time there was also Another Me (2013) with English schoolgirl Sophie Turner encountering a double of herself and The One I Love (2014) where husband and wife Mark Duplass and Elisabeth Moss encounter idealised versions of themselves.